 • Rental Vacancy Rate: A low vacancy rate (below 5%) suggests a tight rental market where landlords have pricing power.

-In 2025, many U.S. cities continue to face constrained housing supply due to construction delays, high material costs, and labor shortages.
-This has preserved price stability in many metros, even in the face of higher interest rates.
+In 2026, many U.S. cities are still grappling with constrained housing supply driven by construction delays, high material costs, and ongoing labor shortages.
+That constraint has preserved price stability across many metros, even as higher interest rates apply pressure.

-At the same time, urban-to-suburban migration and remote work patterns have created intense demand in previously overlooked secondary markets.
-Towns with improved infrastructure and lifestyle appeal—but limited building stock—have emerged as high-yield investment zones.
+At the same time, the shift from urban cores to suburban areas, combined with remote work patterns that aren’t going away, has created intense demand in secondary markets that previously flew under the radar.
+Towns with improved infrastructure and lifestyle appeal but limited building stock have quietly become high-yield investment zones.

 MarketInventory (Months)New Permits (Y/Y Change)Vacancy RateInvestor Outlook